-Reimbursements will be up to $2,000 per credential, with one reimbursement available per employee in each funding round.
+Reimbursements will be up to $2,000 per credential.
 Employers are eligible to receive up to $30,000 per funding round.

 Credentials must meet the following requirements*:

-Can be completed in 12 months or less and is less than 30 credit hours or 900 clock hours.
+Must be completed in less than 12 months and is less than 30 credit hours or 900 clock hours.

 Adding Credentials to the Approved List